 I typically just say something along the lines of “freelance journalist with bylines in X, Y, and Z; visit my portfolio at myportfolio.com.”
 Set up a free portfolio at contently.

 what’s the best way to query an article?
 Should it already be written or should you submit just the idea?

 Nope, you never submit full non-fiction articles.
 You essentially send a note to an editor that says, “Hey, I would like to write about this subject; here is the special angle I’m planning to use.
 Let me know what you think.”
 The editor will then work with you to develop your idea and draft the article according to the publication’s unique standards.
-This means less work for you (you don’t have to spend ages writing a full article and then begging people to publish it, with no guaranteed that you’ll be paid for your work) and less work for the editor (they don’t have to hammer an article into the shape they need; they can work with you to sculpt it correctly from the beginning).
+This means less work for you (you don’t have to spend ages writing a full article and then begging people to publish it, with no guarantee that you’ll be paid for your work) and less work for the editor (they don’t have to hammer an article into the shape they need; they can work with you to sculpt it correctly from the beginning).

 Submitting fiction and poetry is a different story, though.
 Generally, with literary journals, you’ll need to submit a finished product (or, at least, an excerpt of one).